 Through the expertise of its active membership, ASCE is a leading provider of technical and professional conferences and continuing education, the world’s largest publisher of civil engineering content, and an authoritative source for codes and standards that protect the public.

-The National organization, headquartered in Reston, VA has the following goals:
+The global organization, headquartered in Reston, VA has the following goals:

-For more about the National Organization, check out their webpage.
+For more about the Society, check out their webpage.

 The Pittsburgh Section